laberdander/FLASH/README.md

 FLASH_PLOT contains all the relevant functions to get FLASH Data and to create plots.

-FLASH_example_pltos.py shows how to possibly use FLASH_PLOT.
+FLASH_example_plots.py shows how to possibly use FLASH_PLOT.

+FLASH_data_analysis.py is currently just used to play around.

 Here a few notes: